-1. STAY WITH YOUR BUDDY (Pages 2-3 Activity Book).
-(Write on board: BUDDY) Background: Through drawing a picture of themselves and their Buddy, children are introduced to understanding the importance of having a buddy; physical descriptions of themselves and their buddy.
+1. STAY WITH YOUR BUDDY (Pages 2-3)

+Background: Through drawing a picture of themselves and their Buddy, children are introduced to understanding the importance of having a buddy; physical descriptions of themselves and their buddy.
 These skills help them to be more aware of what people look like, what they're wearing in the event of being separated or lost, or a crime report.

-Police Script: "Today we're going to learn about how important it is to have a buddy to help us stay safe.
+Suggested Script: "Today we're going to learn about how important it is to have a buddy to help us stay safe.
 A buddy is someone in your class, like a friend.
 Together you WATCH OUT for each other.
 You can have different buddies walking to and from school, in class or on the playground.
 At all times, you are watching out for each other, keeping each other safe.